Brashs: Operations

 On 6 December 1986, Brashs opened Australia's first major megastore at 244 Pitt Street, Sydney.
 This address now forms part of the plaza of the ANZ Bank Centre.

 Brashs struggled from the early 1990s onwards.
 Its re-entry into the whitegoods market was unsuccessful, and sustained heavy losses.
-According to Geoff Brash, the last family executive, the problems that caused the collapse were authoritarian leadership, cheapening of values, advertising that didn't deliver, over-expansion, faulty management information systems, increased competition and internal conflict.
+According to Geoff Brash, the last family executive, the problems that caused the collapse were authoritarian leadership, cheapening of values, advertising that did not deliver, over-expansion, faulty management information systems, increased competition and internal conflict.

 Brashs was a company listed on the Australian Securities Exchange.
-In 1995 the Brashs retail chain was placed into voluntary administration.
+In 1994 the Brashs retail chain was placed into voluntary administration.
 It was delisted and shareholders did not receive any return.
-Subsequently, it was purchased by the Singapore based businessman Ong Beng Seng at a cost of $40 million.
-During February 1998, the chain fell into receivership with debts owing of $80 million, which was managed by accountancy firm KPMG.
+Subsequently, it was purchased by the Singapore-based businessman Ong Beng Seng at a cost of $40 million.
+In February 1998, Brashs was placed in receivership with debts owing of $80 million, with KPMG appointed administrator.
 At that time the Brashs chain had 105 outlets, employing over 2,000 staff members.
+Some stores were sold to Brazin Group and The Good Guys.

 Marketing

 Brashs mainly used television advertising and print for promoting their sales and products.
 During the late 1980s and early 1990s, Australian television personality Tony Barber appeared in most of the stores' television promotions, when announcing sales on audio and video equipment.

-Brashs promoted its products with two print marketing strategies; product catalogues and the "Music" magazine.
+Brashs promoted its products with two print marketing strategies; product catalogues and the Music magazine.

 The first was the regular release of sale catalogues that were available in-store.
-These catalogues mainly covered the Hi-Fi, audio, video, whitegoods, and blank audio and video product lines.
+These catalogues mainly covered the hi-fi, audio, video, whitegoods and blank audio and video product lines.

-Legacy

-A satirical tribute page for Brashs has been operating on Facebook since January 2015.
-It has attracted a loyal following and has drawn media coverage.

-A parody Brashs Twitter account has operated since February 2010.
-The account regularly posts product announcements or album launches that were released during Brashs operating era, with humorous reference to current day events.